Whether you are a rock star or a platypus —no matter the color of your skin—

 SET: The set is built around two 6' (w) x 3' (d) x 8' (h) boxes on wheels that make up a 12’ puppet stage when set together end to end.
 During the show, the boxes are rolled apart to far SL and SR to make room for a large 10-14' puppet.
 The minimal playing area is 20’ (w) x 12’ (d) x 20’ (h).

 ELECTRICAL: Please have standard 110v electrical access available on Stage Left, Stage Right, Downstage Center, Upstage Center, and SR Orchestra Pit.
 If hanging bar is available, 110v electrical access to hanging bar.
+Our tech director will need on-off control of the hanging bar and downstage footlight circuits from the light/sound boards.

 HOSPITALITY: The Company requests the following to be backstage in between events on days in which more than one activity has been scheduled (times will be advanced by Tour Manager):